Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Summary, discussion and conclusions

 \section{Summary, discussion and conclusions}

-The convergence of the general cosmographic expansion introduced in \cite{asta_cosmo} (see also \cite{thesis}) was studied in a semi-realistic model of our cosmic neighborhood based on a weak-field approximation combined with CosmicFlows-4 data.
-By studying the cosmographic expansion along individual lines of sight it was demonstrated that the expansion may be non-diverging up to $z \sim 0.1$ along certain lines of sight.
-Along other lines of sight, the cosmographic expansion clearly diverges at significantly lower redshift.
-When considering 768 lines of sight of a single, realistically placed observer, it is clearly seen that the mean of the expansion is dominated by lines of sight along which the expansion diverges already at very low redshifts.
-This is in line with other similar studies based on less realistic models such as LTB models or simulations with randomly placed observers and various approximations which all find that the cosmographic expansion breaks down at $z\sim 0.01$ or earlier.
-Only when very small deviations ($\delta \sim 0.05$) from an exactly smooth spacetime is introduced is it possible to achieve accurate approximations using the cosmographic expansion at higher redshift.
+The convergence properties of the general cosmographic expansion introduced in \cite{asta_cosmo} (see also \cite{thesis}) were analyzed in a semi-realistic model of our cosmic neighborhood.
+This model combines a weak-field relativistic framework with data from CosmicFlows-4.
+By evaluating the cosmographic expansion along individual lines of sight, it was shown that the expansion can remain non-divergent up to redshifts of $z \sim 0.1$ along certain, special lines of sight.
+However, along other lines of sight, the expansion diverges at significantly lower redshifts.
+Except for the smoothest case (N = 4), the results depend strongly on the chosen interpolation scheme.
+The results also depend quantitatively but not qualitatively on whether grouped or ungrouped CosmicFlows-4 data is used.
+When examining 768 different lines of sight from a single, realistically placed observer, the mean behavior of the expansion is dominated by those directions where divergence occurs at very low redshifts, because the divergence is so extreme.
+These results persist when smoothing the studied model by down-sampling the grid, unless a very coarse grid is used.

+Even when N = 8, the cosmographic expansion diverges at low redshifts and the third order cosmographic expansion deviates from the exact redshift-distance relation above 5\% from $z\approx 0.03$ when considering the most extreme lines of sight.
+However, for an N = 4 grid, corresponding to a smoothing length of 250Mpc/h, the second and third order cosmographic expansions deviate by less than a percent for nearly all light rays up to $z = 0.1$.

+The results obtained here are consistent with previous studies based on more idealized models such as LTB spacetimes or simulations using randomly placed observers, which also find that the cosmographic expansion tends to break down at $z \sim 0.01$ or below.
+Only when the universe is assumed to be nearly smooth, with fluctuations of order $\delta \sim 0.05$ or on the scale of $125-250$Mpc/h, can the expansion provide accurate approximations at higher redshifts.

 Since only the first three coefficients of the cosmographic expansion were considered, the radius of convergence of the cosmographic expansion was not computed explicitly.
 It is therefore possible that the breakdown of the expansion is not due to a small radius convergence.
-Instead, the problem may merely be a (very) slow rate of convergence.
+Instead, the problem may merely be a slow rate of convergence.
 In this case, obtaining better agreement between the cosmographic expansion and the exact redshift-distance relation simply requires adding more terms in the expansion.